Daniel Oladejo: Ottawa Redblacks

 In 2024, Oladejo made the team's opening day active roster as a backup receiver.
 He played in 14 regular season games, while intermittently being placed on the practice roster in the back half of the season, where he recorded three catches for 24 yards.
 He was placed on the practice roster for the team's East Semi-Final loss to the Argonauts and his contract expired on the day after the team's season ended, on November 3, 2024.

 Montreal Alouettes

 On November 5, 2024, Oladejo signed a practice roster agreement with the Montreal Alouettes.
-After his team lost a playoff game to the Argonauts for the second week in row, Oladejo practice roster contract expired and he became a free agent on November 10, 2024.
+After his team lost a playoff game to the Argonauts for the second week in row, Oladejo's practice roster contract expired and he became a free agent on November 10, 2024.
 However, he was re-signed by the Alouettes on November 26, 2024.
+On May 4, 2026, Oladejo was released by the Alouettes.

+Winnipeg Blue Bombers

+On May 31, 2026, Oladejo was signed to the practice roster of the Winnipeg Blue Bombers..
+He was released on June 23.